Call for Abstract

 Reproductive endocrinology is a branch of medicine that classifies and treats infertility in both men and women.
 It is a sub-specialty of Obstetrics and Gynaecology.
 The hormonal functioning as it indirectly relate to reproduction.
 Assessment and treatment of hormonal dysfunctions in females and males outside infertility is done.
 Reproductive endocrinologists have superior training in obstetrics and gynaecology before they undergo sub-specialty training in Reproductive endocrinology and infertility.

 - Track 4-2Fertility and Sterility

-Environmental endocrinology is the study of how the environmental circumstances experienced by an organism affect the endocrine system, as well as how the endocrine system regulates the interactions of organisms (e.g., behavior) with their environments.
-The endocrine system comprise all of the tissues and glands in the body that synthesize and release chemical-signaling molecules referred to as hormones.
+Environmental endocrinology is the study of how the environmental circumstances experienced by an organism affect the endocrine system, as well as how the endocrine system regulates the interactions of organisms (e.g., behaviour) with their environments.
+The endocrine system comprise all of the tissues and glands in the body that synthesize and release chemical-signalling molecules referred to as hormones.
 Hormones are made by exact glands, including the pituitary gland, hypothalamus, thyroid gland, adrenal glands, pancreas, parathyroid glands, ovaries, testes, and pineal gland.

 The hormonal system (called the endocrine system in medical terminology) has a range of glands that release different hormones.
 It's the way in which one part of the body (the gland) tells another part of the body (the target cell) to do something main.
 The endocrine glands manipulate reproduction, metabolism, growth and many other functions.